DimiTech/dimitech.github.io/_posts/2019-06-27-bit-flags-in-javascript.md

 ---

-**Bit flags** are a clever trick that was used in C programming in order to represent boolean options (and small numbers in general) in a more memory efficient manner.
+**Bit flags** are used in low-level programming for packing multiple boolean values in a memory efficient manner.

-Instead of using 1 byte of memory (`unsigned char`) to represent each boolean value and waste 7 bits every time, bit flags were utilized in order to pack up to 8 boolean options in 1 byte.
+Let's say that we need to keep track of 8 boolean flags - instead of using 1 byte of memory to represent each boolean value and waste 7 bits every time, bit flags can be utilized in order to pack all 8 boolean options in a single byte.

+A classic example of packed bit flags is the FLAGs register.
-TCP/IP, BLE and a bunch of other low-level protocols use bit flags and bit fields extensively.
+Device drivers, firmware, network protocols and a bunch of other low-level software uses bit flags and bit fields extensively.
 It doesn't make much sense in JavaScript, since all JavaScript numbers are 64bit floats and we don't manage the memory ourselves but it's still a fun technique to use when it's appropriate.

 # Example